forhadparvez/AspDotNetIdentityApp/README.md

 Step 6: Add IdentityConfig and Startup.Auth in App_Start

-Step 7: Add Startup,cs in base  AdminLte Project
+Step 7: Add Startup.cs in base  AdminLte Project

-Step 8: Create Identity ViewModel
+Step 8: Create Identity ViewModels in AdminLTE project

 Step 9: Create AccountController and ManageController and Their View and Shere View